 ' Tot-lam,' approved the colonel.

-When the three men began to walk westwards along the valley, it was becoming harder to see with each second, the mist thicker, the light swiftly fading as afternoon became the short evening of Indo-China.
+When the three men began to walk westwards along the valley, it was becoming harder to see with each second, the mist thicker, the light swiftly changing rather than fading as afternoon became the short evening of Indo-China.
 Bowman reckoned they were half way along the valley floor.
-To either side, among scattered pines, groups of tense soldiers hurriedly dug up more and more tank ammunition, still pristine from the factory, all neatly sealed in tubes and packed in wooden crates.
-Each find was examined by Loc; the intelligence officer, a shrewd half Chinese, doubled as bangs expert for the battalion.
-Having made his notes, taken dozens of photographs, keeping a round or two for detailed study, making certain all the rest were piled back in the muddy pits, Loc cleared individual caches for demolition.
+To either side, under the scattered pines, groups of tense soldiers hurriedly dug up more and more tank ammunition, still pristine from the factory, all neatly sealed in tubes and packed in wooden crates.
+Each find was examined by Loc, the intelligence officer, a shrewd half Chinese who doubled as bangs expert for the battalion.
+Having made his notes, taken dozens of photographs, keeping a round or two for detailed study, making certain that all the rest were piled in neat stacks, Loc cleared individual caches for demolition.
 Soon thin wires and thick white cortex trailed through the sturdy grass as ring-mains were laid out for destroying the enemy weapons and ammunition finds.

-' No more sample tank ammunition, Dai-Ta – not enough room in the choppers - we can start blowing this stuff within a quarter hour,' said Loc breezily, striding past where they stood.
+' No more tank ammunition samples, Dai-Ta - not enough room in the choppers - we can start blowing this stuff in five minutes,' said Loc breezily, striding past where they stood.
 There had been complete agreement over the type of rounds.
 Usually Loc and Bowman shared the work supervising a big demolition but this afternoon his duties with Tu over-rode all others.

 The colonel shared his own tension, ' I shall be happy once we’re airborne, Andy. '

-Sounding short of breath, Bowman sympathised, ' We all will. '
+Sounding short of breath, Bowman sympathised, ' We all know, Binh; you never make us hang around. '

 ' At least we’ve made you wiser,' probed Binh without mercy.